Client Guide – Location Filming

 A little planning can keep the process smooth and productive.

 or contact us for a copy.
-Muted colors work best, and avoid fine lines and checks such as herringbone cloth.
+Muted colors work best, and avoid fine lines small dots and fine patterns.

 Building Entry and Parking: Try to secure a parking space as close as possible or arrange for access to a loading zone.
 The easier we can get equipment into the building and room we are shooting in, the less time participants will have to wait.
 Please make any arrangements with Security and secure permits if needed, including any that might be required to remove equipment from the premises.

 Microphones: If a presenter will be speaking on camera, we usually ask that he or she wear a clip-on wireless microphone.
-The mike clips onto a collar, so ask the presenter to wear a top with one.
-Also, the mike comes with a belt pack, similar in size to a cell phone; the presenter will need a waistband or belt onto which the pack attaches.
+The mic clips onto a collar, so ask the presenter to wear a top with one.
+Also, the mic comes with a belt pack, similar in size to a small cell phone; the presenter will need a waistband or belt onto which the pack attaches.

-Setup Time: The producer will let you know how much time is required to set up lights, mikes and camera, but figure about an hour of time.
-If the crew needs to film in more than one room, there will be additional time to take own the equipment, move it and set up in the next room.
+Setup Time: The producer will let you know how much time is required to set up lights, mics and camera, but figure at least an hour of time.
+If the crew needs to live stream from the facility Ethernet connection or film in more than one room, there will be additional time needed.

 Ambient Sound: Please try to keep noises to a minimum.
 Notify the producer in advance if there will be any construction or other sources of noise in your building or your neighbors’.
 During filming, cell phones and desk phones will need to be silenced.